nkoehring/vuedt/README.md

 VueDT
 =====

 Super lightweight Vuejs Date and Time picker component with i18n support.
+Only 3.3kb minified and gzipped!

 Screenshots
 -----------